 “You really are grumpy about this move, aren’t you.”

 “Yes.
 Wouldn’t you be if it was you who’d be relocated to Davis, California in the middle of your freshman year?”

 “Yeah, I guess you’re right.
 Like you said yesterday, it sucks.”

 “That’s an even worse kind of sucking.
 At least the school looks pretty nice, newish buildings and lots of grass and trees.”

 “Maybe.
 I just don’t want to leave here.
 I’ve got you, my almost-twin cousin.
 I’ve got your folks, I’ve got Scott, my boyfriend.
-I’ve got lots of friends like Heather and Frank and Brian.
+I’ve got lots of friends like Heather and Frank and Brian and Parker and lots more.
 I’ve got my teammates and coaches and football.
 I’ve got the weight training room.
 Hey, don’t look at me that way.
 The weight training room is fantastic.
 I’ve got teachers who like me.
-Hell, I’ve even got an enemy who I know, Kiernan Mach.
+Hell, I’ve even got an enemy who I know, Kiernan Mach, who I think is in jail now.
 I remember reading something in World History last year.
 It goes something like, ‘Always know your enemies.
 The ones you know can’t attack you by surprise.’
 Or something like that, if you get what I mean.”

 Todd stopped short.
 “Oh jeez.”

 “You can’t see anything in her eyes, Todd.
 She’s too far away.”